IRS Tax Settlement -

-IRS National Standards are a major factor in you receiving IRS tax relief.
+IRS National Standards are a major factor in your receiving IRS tax relief.

-You are allowed the total National Standard amounts for your family size and income level, without the IRS questioning the amount you actually spend.
+You are allowed the total National Standard amounts for your family size and income level, without the IRS questioning the amount you spend.
 Note: Alaska and Hawaii have their own National Standards tables.

 The Local Standards are the amounts allowed for housing and utilities, transportation, child support, health insurance, term life insurance, etc.

-The Local Standards are limited to the amounts you actually spend per month or the standard amounts, whichever is less.
+The Local Standards are limited to the amounts you spend per month or the standard amounts, whichever is less.

 National and local standards are guidelines.
 If the agency determines that the standards would not cover basic living expenses in a particular case, then deviations are allowed.